What is the best pygmy hedgehog house?

 Ceramic heat emitter: A Ceramic Heat Emitter (CHE) is an effective way of heating your Pygmy hedgehog's house.
 However you should not use one if your hedgie is living in a Zoo Zone cage, as it will melt it.

-A Ceramic Heat Emitter emits heat and no light and is an effective source of warmth for your Hedgehog.
-100 – 150 w is suitable for your hedgehog according to the Reptile Forums.
+A Ceramic Heat Emitter emits heat and no light and is an effective source of warmth for your hedgehog.
+100 – 150 w is suitable according to the Reptile Forums.

-Finally, don’t forget to buy a guard for your lamp.
-This will protect you, surrounding items and your hedgehog from burns.
+Lamp guard: Don’t forget to buy a guard for your lamp.
+This will protect surrounding items and your hedgehog from burns.